jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

 As the official RoboVM has been shut down Microsoft, libGDX has since switched to a fork of RoboVM, maintained by the libGDX core contributors.
 It's known as [MobiDevelop's RoboVM fork](http://robovm.mobidevelop.com).

 For Gradle, everything is already setup for you.
 The RoboVM Gradle plugin will be automatically downloaded and used by your Gradle build.

-#### Setting up Intel Multi-OS Engine
-As an alternative to MobiDevelop's RoboVM fork, libGDX also provides a backend for Intel's Multi-OS Engine.
-You can download it [here](https://registrationcenter.intel.com/en/forms/?productid=2586).
-During installation you can install a plugin for IntelliJ IDEA or Android Studio.
-Intel MOE currently doesn't support Eclipse.

 ### Setting up Eclipse
 To develop your application via Eclipse, you need to install the following pieces of software.